girder/viime/joss/paper.md

 # Related Work

-One of the most commonly used tools for the analysis of metabolomics data is MetaboAnalyst, initially released in 2009 [@xia:2009] and currently on version 4 [@chong:2018].
-MetaboAnalyst has a wide range of capabilities including data processing, statistical analysis and pathway enrichment analyses.

-The initial motivation for the development of Viime was to readily ingest, integrate and analyze metabolomics data from multiple platforms--a unique capability compared with MetaboAnalyst.
-Data ingestion in Viime is highly interactive, enabling data files with different formats to be uploaded and formatted within the application.
-Separate datasets can be individually optimized prior to integration.
-For example, the optimal normalization, transformation and scaling parameters used for metabolomics data from NMR could be very different from those required for mass spectrometry data.
-In Viime, each dataset is processed independently, then integrated using three different alogorithms, including simple data fusion (i.e. concatenation), mid-level data fusion, and multi-block data fusion.
+New analytical approaches to effectively measure more and more of the metabolome are continually being developed.
+The data produced from these different approaches requires different handling in order to transform the data into useful biological information.
+Recently, Spicer et al. [@spicer:2017] reviewed the most popular freely-available software tools for metabolomics analysis.
+Based on their intended functionality the tools were classified into the following five groups: pre-processing, annotation, post-processing, statistical analysis, and workflows.
+Pre-processing and annotation tools are often very specific to the type, make, and model of the analytical instrument used to collect the data and therefore require specific tools.
+Once these steps are carried out, more general workflow tools can be used to complete the analysis.
+The intent of Viime package is to pick up the workflow after preprocessing and annotation and go all the way through statistical analysis and visualization.
+Note that annotation is not required and data can be analyzed that is unannotated or incompletely annotated.

+Spicer et al., briefly described seven popular metabolomics workflow packages that met a threshold of at least 50 citations on Web of Science (as of August 2016) or were reported in a recent survey of the Metabolomics Society.
+The packages MZmine [@pluskal:2010] and MAIT [@fernandez:2014] specifically focus on the analysis of mass-spectrometry data.
+The MAVEN package [@melamud:2010;
+@clasquin:2012] is focused on isotope tracer studies.
+The Workflow4Metabolomics [@giacomoni:2014] and Galaxy-M [@davidson:2016] packages are built upon the Galaxy web-based platform and are composed of various modules and workflows.
+Among the most well-known metabolomics workflow tools are MetaboAnalyst [@chong:2020] and XCMS Online [@tautenhahn:2012].
+These are both workflow tools which include MS spectral processing and have statistical analyses and visualization tools that are generally similar to Viime.

+An exhaustive feature comparison of with these other platforms is beyond the scope of this paper, but a major distinguishing feature of Viime is its emphasis on ease of use and interactivity.
+Only XCMS and MetaboAnalyst are simple, readily accessible web applications that require no existing package (e.g. R), downloads or connection to the Galaxy platform.
+The unique user interactivity in Viime starts with the ability to simply drag and drop CSV or Excel files and interactively assign the sample identifiers, comparison groups, metadata, and metabolites.
+Dynamic visualization of the PCA scores and loadings plots with different types of data (e.g. NMR, LC-MS, and GC-MS) and data treatments (e.g. normalization, scaling and transformation) aids in selecting the optimal data treatment.
+Viime also enables integration between different data modalities, offering simple (i.e., concatenative), mid-level, and multi-block data fusion approaches.
 The resulting fused datasets offer expanded metabolome coverage, enabling an analysis of the correlated behavior of metabolites detected by different platforms.

 Viime offers another value-added feature during data ingestion: imputation of missing data.
-MetaboAnalyst replaces all missing values with 1/5 of the positive values of the corresponding column.
-Viime uses a more sophisticated imputation strategy [@armitage:2015], heuristically classifying missing data as Missing Not At Random (MNAR) or Missing Completely At Random (MCAR).
+Viime uses a sophisticated imputation strategy [@armitage:2015], heuristically classifying missing data as Missing Not At Random (MNAR) or Missing Completely At Random (MCAR).
 For MNAR data, the user can choose to replace the values with either zeros or half of the minimum value of that variable, while the MCAR options include imputation by Random Forest, K-Nearest Neighbors, the mean value, or the median value.

-Finally, Viime includes powerful interactive data manipulation and visualization tools, improving upon tools such as MetaboAnalyst.
-Both platforms enable a range of univariate and multivariate analyses.
-In Viime, the data table for both Wilcoxon and ANOVA yield p-values (including Tukey post-hoc values for ANOVA).
-An interactive table enables the selection of specific metabolites for further visualization based on user choice (e.g. to evaluate metabolites from a specific pathway) or based on p-values, only including metabolites showing a statistically significant difference between the groups.
-Viime's resulting visualizations, such as heatmaps, volcano plots, and network correlation diagrams, are therefore much more useful and interpretable as the non-informative metabolites have been removed.
+finally, Visualization of heatmaps, volcano plots, and network correlation diagrams, which all offer state-of-the-art web-based interactivity, can all be adjusted to include user selected subsets of data based on statistical significance or the particular interest of the investigator.
+This philosophy of interactivity will drive further development in viime as the platform expands its capabilities for further types of data analyses and visualization.

 # Acknowledgments